UltimateSeatSelectorInc/UltimateSeatSelector/DOCS/MVP.md

 unnecessary for the minimum viable product.
 As a team, we are hoping that with an MVP created, determining which of these changes to implement moving forward with the product will be made easy.
 We look forward to the results!

+Upon reviewing the existing product code we realized, as a team, that there was very little to no code in production at all.
+We did discuss ideas surrounding the product which were originally used.
+For example, the existing product contained a picture of the classroom.
+Since this idea was already put into place, it gave us a solid direction on where we wanted to go with our product in terms of theoretically mapping out the classroom.